-First, the energy-saving technology and operational measures were identified and 6 defined.
-The ad hoc panel developed the assumptions and key parameters for each measure, as well as for the maritime shipping sector.
-Next the ad hoc panel refined the basic equations and calculated the cost-effectiveness of each energy-efficiency improvement for each measure as a function of vessel type, size and age.
-The cost-effectiveness was expressed as the costs per unit of CO2 emissions abated.
-Then the ad hoc panel examined the sensitivity and corresponding changes in estimated cost-effectiveness in response to the fluctuations of discount rates and fuel prices.
-Then market barriers and other constraints on a vessel owner or operator's willingness to implement a measure or group of measures were identified.
-Fifth, an approach to rank-order the measures or group of measures, based on their cost-effectiveness and the appropriateness of the measure, was developed, including impacts on percent (%) reduction, ease of implementation, and other factors.
-The individual cost-effectiveness was combined to develop MACC.
-The MACC show plotted abatement costs against CO2 emissions reductions for the world fleet or a segment thereof.
-The MACC are presented with high and low estimates, with and without speed reductions (as speed reductions are often the measure with the highest abatement potential).
+Firstly, the energy-saving technology and operational measures were identified and 7 defined.
+The ad hoc panel developed assumptions and key parameters for each measure, as well as for the shipping sector.
+Secondly, the ad hoc panel refined the basic equations and calculated the cost-effectiveness of each energy-efficiency improvement measure as a function of vessel type, size and age.
+The cost-effectiveness was expressed as the cost per unit of CO2 emissions abated.
+Thirdly, the ad hoc panel examined the sensitivity and corresponding changes in estimated cost-effectiveness in response to the fluctuations of discount rates and fuel prices.
+Fourthly, market barriers and other constraints on a vessel owner or operator's willingness to implement a measure or group of measures were identified.
+Fifthly, an approach to rank-order the measures or group of measures, based on their cost-effectiveness and the appropriateness of the measure, was developed, including impacts on percentage (%) reduction, ease of implementation, and other factors.
+Sixthly, the individual cost-effectiveness was combined to develop MACC.
+The MACC show plotted abatement costs against CO_2 emissions reductions for the world fleet or a segment thereof.
+The MACC are presented in MEPC 62/INF.7 with high and low estimates, with and without speed reductions (as speed reductions are often the measure with the highest abatement potential).

-7 The approach required identifying the cost and benefit items related to the applications of measures for improvement in energy efficiency.
+The approach required identifying the cost and benefit items related to the 8 application of measures for improvement in energy efficiency.
 The costs include: the capital costs, costs due to loss of service and time, and operational costs.
 Cost savings were measured in reduced consumption of carbon-based fuel.
 This approach required a substantial data input.
 Some data required making assumptions and other qualifying limitations.
 A prime example was future fuel price.
-The methodologies included several detailed analyses that derive, delineate and address all assumptions and their respective impacts on cost-effectiveness.
-These assumptions included the fuel price, the discount rate, the suitable ship types and sizes for different fuel-saving measures, freight rates, opportunity costs, and the learning rate for the introduction of new measures as this relates to capital and service or operational costs.
-It should be noted that data for this study on the abatement measures were obtained from published sources, including both manufacturers and other studies.
-The study attempted to corroborate these data by direct interviews of operators and others with experience with the measures.
+The methodologies included several detailed analyses that derive, delineate and address all assumptions and their respective impacts on cost effectiveness.
+These assumptions included the fuel price, the discount rate, the suitable ship types and sizes for different fuel-saving measures, freight rates, opportunity costs, and the learning rate for introduction of new measures as this relates to capital and service or operational costs.
+It should be noted that data for this study on abatement measures was obtained from published sources, including both equipment manufacturers and other studies.
+The study attempted to corroborate the data by directly interviewing operators and others with experience with the measures.
 However, further work needs to be done on the actual in-service cost, reliability, variability, and effectiveness of these measures.
-SNAME's T&R ad hoc panel will continue to evaluate these measures.
+SNAME's T&R panel will continue to evaluate these measures.

-8 Two factors were singled out for sensitivity analyses because their changes may have a significant impact on the cost-effectiveness.
+9 Two factors were singled out for sensitivity analyses because their changes may have a significant impact on the cost-effectiveness.
 These were: future fuel prices and the interest or discount rate.
 The write-down of the costs of a technology measure, and technological progress reducing the costs of a technology over time, are related to a ship's remaining life and are incorporated into the analysis of cost-effectiveness.